 Simply peel and stick over your original tiles to completely transform your room.
 There are hundreds of designs available so you’re bound to find some to suit you.

-Okay, so folding screens are a bit of a throwback – but they come in all sorts of shapes and styles, and you can ever have try making one yourself.
+Okay, so folding screens are a bit of a throwback – but they come in all sorts of shapes and styles, and you can ever have a go at making one yourself.

 You can use them to add colour and texture to a bare-looking space, and can even use them as a place to hang your photos, like in the photo below.

 Want to make your small space look bigger?
-Invest in an oversized freestanding mirror.
-This can also help to lighten your space by reflecting the light if you place it opposite a window.
+Invest in an oversized free standing mirror.
+This can also help to make lighten your space by reflecting the light if you place opposite a window.